 1. You dislike confrontation.

-You may be someone who avoids unpleasantness in general—a tiff with your sister, heavy sighs from your parent or a passive-aggressive interaction in the office.
-You may even cave in to overly dramatic friends who think nothing of shaming you if you refuse.
+You may be someone who avoids unpleasantness in general — a tiff with your sister, heavy sighs from your parent or a passive-aggressive interaction in the office.
+Or, you may even cave in to overly dramatic friends who think nothing of shaming you if you refuse.
 When this fear carries over into relationships, the word “yes” is becomes the go-to response.
 It tends to align with a need to stay safe and shield yourself from disagreements.
 By saying “Yes!” to a request or a favor, you sidestep the requester’s forceful side.
 You equate “yes” with avoiding a possible argument.
 Before you know it, your pushover problem takes over your life.

 2. You take the path of least resistance.